bensomething/craft-daemon/README.md

 <h1 align="center">Daemon</h1>

 <p align="center">A Doom engine, in the Craft control panel.
-An explicit novelty, engineered like it isn't.</p>
+For some reason.</p>

 ---

 A control panel section that runs a WebAssembly build of PrBoom+ on a canvas, behind its own permission, playing a WAD you supply.
-A joke with a test suite: not pretending to be useful, only pretending to be well built, and not pretending about that.
+A joke with a test suite.

 ## Requirements